sparkflows/sparkflows-docs/docs/installation/configuration/pipeline/index.rst

 Configuring Pipeline / Airflow
 -----------------------------

-Below are the details of Configuring Fire for Pipelines with Airflow:
+Below are the details of Configuring Fire Insights for Pipelines with Airflow:

 .. toctree::
    :maxdepth: 1